EliteLoser/Finance/text/NewPerspectiveOnIndexFunds.md

 cases that will also disappear for reasons we might not imagine now, due to technological advancement or similar.

-The cyclic nature of stock markets say it's a question of time before we hit a wall (markets crash), this time with inflated debt and more at stake than ever, but/and it also might explain the reason the fund managers don't deliver contrary to how their cycle or commodity or main industry that's targeted, etc. etc. performs.
+The cyclic nature of stock markets says it's a question of time before we hit a wall (markets crash), this time with inflated debt and more at stake than ever, but/and it also might explain the reason the fund managers don't deliver contrary to how their cycle or commodity or main industry that's targeted, etc. etc. performs.
 Why do, or rather did,